steveicarus/iverilog/vvp/README.txt

 represented by functors, which perform the very basic task of combining up to four inputs down to one output.

+DFF STATEMENTS:

+The Verilog language itself does not have a DFF primitive, but post synthesis readily creates DFF devices that are best simulated with a common device.
+Thus, there is the DFF statement to create DFF devices:

+        <label> .dff <d>, <clk>, <ce>, <async-input>;

+The generated functor is generally synchronous on the <clk> rising edge of <clk>, with the <ce> enable active high.
+The <clk> and <ce>
+are single bit vectors (or scalars) on ports 1 and 2.
+Port-0 is any type of datum at all.
+The device will transfer the input to the output when it is loaded by a clock.
+The <async-input> is a special asynchronous input that is immediately stored and transferred to the output when data arrives here.
+This is useful for implementing asynchronous set/clear functions.

 UDP STATEMENTS: